telerik/winforms-docs/datalayout/design-time.md

 # Design Time

-__RadDataLayout__ control hosts a __RadLayoutControl__ allowing the user to build complex layouts at desing-time as well as at run-time.
+__RadDataLayout__ control hosts a __RadLayoutControl__ allowing the user to build complex layouts at design-time as well as at run-time.
 Information on how __RadLayoutControl__ can be customized in the designer is available here: [RadLayoutControl Design Time]({%slug winforms/layoutcontrol/design-time%})

 ## Smart Tag